backstage/backstage/docs/backend-system/architecture/03-services.md

 ## Root Context for Service Factories

-Some service may benefit from having a context that is shared across all instances of a service.
+Some services may benefit from having a context that is shared across all instances of a service.
 This of course only applies to plugin scoped services, as root scoped services only ever have a single instance.
 The root context could for example be used for sharing a common connection pool for database access, generated secrets for development, or any other kind of shared facility.
 Note that you should not use this to share state between plugins in production, as that would be a violation of the [plugin isolation rule](./04-plugins.md#rules-of-plugins).

 The root context is defined as part of the service factory by passing the `createRootContext` option: